robosoft-ai/SMACC2/smacc2_sm_reference_library/sm_dancebot_ue/docker/README.md

 ./run_docker_container_bash.sh
 ```

-This will start a new container, but the editor will not be open yet
+This will create and start a new container as a daemon (should be available on restarting).
+This container is able to open de unreal engine editor with ROS2, but the editor will not open until you run the following command:

-### Open the unreal engine editor

-Assuming the container is already running execute the following:

 ```
 ./join_editor.sh